Killing of Roger Fortson: Response

 On May 4, 2024, the Okaloosa County's Sheriff's Office said that the shooting occurred at an apartment after a sheriff's deputy responded to a call of a "disturbance in progress": "Hearing sounds of a disturbance, [the sheriff's deputy] reacted in self-defense after he encountered a 23-year-old man armed with a gun and after the deputy had identified himself as law enforcement."
 The Sheriff's Office further said that the unnamed deputy had been put on "paid administrative leave".
 Body camera footage of the shooting was later released by the Sheriff's Office on May 9, 2024.

 One of the family's attorneys stated that Fortson died due to officers knocking on the wrong door, and that while mistakes happen, good people own their mistakes.
-Benjamin Crump, who is also representing the family criticized the sheriff's initial account, given prior to the video being released.
+Attorney Benjamin Crump, who is representing the family, criticized the sheriff's initial account, given prior to the video being released.

 The Okaloosa County Sheriff's Office announced on May 31, 2024, that it had fired Eddie Duran, the deputy who killed Fortson, after the agency's "administrative" internal investigation concluded that "Fortson did not make any hostile, attacking movements, and therefore, [deputy Duran's] use of deadly force was not objectively reasonable" and thus "violated agency policy".
 This announcement was the first time Duran was publicly identified as the shooter.
 The internal investigation concluded that "Fortson did not point the gun in [deputy Duran's] direction"; instead, Fortson's gun "was pointed at the ground sufficiently enough for [deputy Duran] to clearly see the rear face of the rear sight".
 In an interview with investigators, Duran claimed: "I'm standing there thinking I'm about to get shot, I'm about to die … It is him or me at this point and I need to, I need to act as opposed to react".

 On August 23, 2024, former deputy Eddie Duran, was arrested and charged with one count of manslaughter with a firearm, due to Fortson's death.
 Six days later, Duran was released from jail after posting a bond of $100,000.

+The trial date has been set for September 28, 2026 under Judge William Stone.